 2. Digital Audio Workstation/Audio Interface

-The Audio Interface is the actual hardware that serves as the connection between your computer and the rest of your equipment.
+Meanwhile, the Audio Interface acts as the critical hardware bridge between your computer and the rest of your recording equipment.

 3. Headphones and Studio Monitors

 When setting up your home studio, knowing the difference between closed-back and open-back headphones is crucial for achieving the best audio quality in your music projects.

 Closed-back headphones, known for their sound isolation, are ideal for tracking sessions, allowing you to focus on each note and beat without external noise interference.

 On the other hand, Open-Back headphones, celebrated for their uncolored sound and natural feel, are more suited for the mixing phase, offering an accurate representation of your recording.

 Closed-back headphones are fundamental equipment for beginners setting up their first studio.